 - Phloem tubes can carry sugars and amino acids in a variety of directions; depending on where the source and the sinks are located (sometimes roots can be sources or sinks).

 - Sources produce sugars by photosynthesis in leaves or green stems or by hydrolysis of starch in storage vessels (germinating seeds or roots/tubers) and deliver these products via the phloem to the sink (roots, buds, stem, seeds, and fruits).

-- Water from surrounding tissues, enters the sieve tube members by osmosis following a concentration gradient.
+- Water from surrounding tissues enters the sieve tube members by osmosis following a concentration gradient.

-- The water absorbed into the sieve tube creates hydrostatic pressure that forces the phloem sap to flow (bulk flow) towards the sink.
+- The water absorbed into the sieve tube creates a hydrostatic pressure that forces the phloem sap to flow (bulk flow) towards the sink.

 ∑ - Active transport is used to load organic compounds into phloem sieve tubes at the source.